-The logo is hardly visible at departure, when it definitely already had it.
+The right side logo is hardly visible at departure, when it definitely already had it.
 That could hold a clue about the colors used.
 My best guess so far is blue and gold.

 My first guess was the logo of the organising commitee: 'Studie-comité Snelpost Nederland-Indië'.
 Its logo was a Postjager, not much point to paint that on the aircraft.